apprenticeharper/DeDRM_tools/Calibre_Plugins/Ineptepub_ReadMe.txt

 So if you have Adobe Digital Editions installation installed on the same machine as Calibre... you are ready to go.
 If not... keep reading.

 If you already have keyfiles generated with i♥cabbages' ineptkey.pyw script, you can put those keyfiles in Calibre's configuration directory.
 The easiest way to find the correct directory is to go to Calibre's Preferences page... click on the 'Miscellaneous' button (looks like a gear),  and then click the 'Open Calibre configuration directory' button.
 Paste your keyfiles in there.
 Just make sure that they have different names and are saved with the '.der' extension (like the ineptkey script produces).
 This directory isn't touched when upgrading Calibre, so it's quite safe to leave them there.

 Since there is no Linux version of Adobe Digital Editions, Linux users will have to obtain a keyfile through other methods and put the file in Calibre's configuration directory.

 All keyfiles with a '.der' extension found in Calibre's configuration directory will be used to attempt to decrypt a book.

-** NOTE ** There is no plugin customization data for the Inept PDF plugin.
+** NOTE ** There is no plugin customization data for the Inept Epub DeDRM plugin.

 Troubleshooting